carloseabade/go-tts/README.md

 ## Installation

-You can download and install the packages running:
+You can download and install the packages by looking the [releases] (https://github.com/carloseabade/go-tts/releases) or by running:

 ```bash
 $ go install github.com/carloseabade/go-tts/cmd/go-tts@latest